gabriellbbretzke/APIWebLyncasSales/README.md

 # APIWebLyncasSales
 Files generated from course training in Software Developer training from Lyncas.
-We needed to do complete Project, using a .Net Framework in Backend, using a EFCore to relational Databases, and a VueJs Frontend to make a user interface to user.
+We needed to do complete Project, using a .Net Framework in Backend, with EFCore to relational Databases, and VueJs Frontend to make a user interface.